ElmoDFGD/ElmoRim/README.md

 A: By default, dragons are set to be delayed in their spawns from 7 to 21 days after you leave the starting room.
 By default, dragons will begin showing up at their Word Walls before you will encounter them in the wild.

 #### Q: How do I become the Thane of Whiterun?
 How do I get Lydia?
-A: You must complete [The Blessings of Nature](https://en.uesp.net/wiki/Skyrim:The_Blessings_of_Nature) quest and talk to Jarl Balgruuf when the Gildergreen tree is repaired/the sappling blooms.
-He'll thank you and allow you to buy the Breezehome, and the standard thaneship quest (help people of the hold and buy a house to become a thane) will be available.
+A: You must complete [The Blessings of Nature](https://en.uesp.net/wiki/Skyrim:The_Blessings_of_Nature) and talk to Jarl Balgruuf when the Gildergreen tree is repaired/the sappling blooms.
+He'll thank you and allow you to buy the Breezehome after which the standard thaneship quest (help people of the hold and buy a house to become a thane) will be available.

 #### Q: How do I enable my crosshair?
 A: Disable the `Contextual Crosshair` mod, under the "Heads Up Display (HUD)" Separator in MO2.